wedwer666/Android_Studio_Java/README.md

 ## License

-This project was done during Mobile and Web Development Course  at Tehnical University of Moldova, Information Technolgy.
+This project was done during Mobile Course  at Tehnical University of Moldova, Information Technolgy.